The Hispanic population is growing yearly in the United States, as also the number of Hispanic homebuyers.

-Unfortunately, this 39% are also the reason why the housing crisis or bubble from 2007 set many Hispanics back in terms of affording a down payment and/or having enough credit to finance a house.
+Unfortunately, this 39% is also why the housing crisis or bubble from 2007 set many Hispanics back regarding affording a down payment and/or having enough credit to finance a house.

-This led many into high-risk and high-cost loans (source).
+This led many to high-risk and high-cost loans (source).

 So, this situation from 2007 set many Hispanics back, and not all have recovered to this day.

 Almost 20% of housing foreclosures in the U.S. happened in Hispanic communities between 2007 and 2015.